auggy-ntn/oreal-data-challenge/docs/PROJECT_OWNER_CHECKLIST.md

 # Project Owner Checklist

-**You are receiving ownership of this Eleven Data Challenge project.
+**You are receiving ownership of this L'Oréal Data Challenge project.
 This guide will help you set up the infrastructure so your team can collaborate effectively.**

 ---